 Influenced by Ray Charles and Sam Cooke, Stevie began working immediately in the studio under record producer Clarence Paul.
 Wonder’s first number one hit “Fingertips, Part 2” (1963) displayed his skill on the harmonica.
 Other hits including “Uptight (Everything’s Alright)” and “Hey Harmonica Man” made this instrument a trademark for Stevie.

-From 1972 to 1976 Stevie Wonder released four albums from which he received a total of 12 Grammy Awards.
-He won more Grammy Awards than any other Motown artist and continues to add to his grand total of 22 to date.
-In 1976 Wonder wrote the song “Isn’t She Lovely” as a tribute to the birth of his first daughter Aisha.
+Between 1972 and 1976, he released four albums from which he received a total of 12 Grammy Awards.
+He won more Grammy Awards than any other Motown artist and continues to add to his grand total of 25 to date.
+In 1976, Wonder wrote the song “Isn’t She Lovely” as a tribute to the birth of his first daughter Aisha.

-Stevie Wonder has worked with several artists of many genres of music such as Michael Jackson, Bob Marley, Dizzy Gillespie, Paul McCartney and Snoop Dogg.
-In 1985 Wonder co-wrote “We Are the World,” the recording that raised money for African famine relief.
+Stevie Wonder has worked with artists of many genres of music, including Michael Jackson, Bob Marley, Dizzy Gillespie, Paul McCartney, and Snoop Dogg.
+In 1985, Wonder co-wrote “We Are the World,” the recording that raised money for African famine relief.
 He also provided his talents the following year in “That’s What Friends Are For,” a song composed by Burt Bacharach and released to support the American Foundation for AIDS research.

 Stevie Wonder’s songs were often anthems for major events in African American history.
 His 1966 cover of Bob Dylan’s “Blowin’ in the Wind” became the theme song for black and white activists in the Civil Rights Movement.
-His song “Living for the City” in 1973 described black urban poverty and his 1980s rendition of “Happy Birthday” helped launch the campaign to make Dr. Martin Luther King, Jr.‘s birthday a national holiday.
-In 1996 Stevie Wonder was awarded the Grammy’s Lifetime Achievement Award at age 46.
-He continues to influence music and musicians in the 21st century.
+His song “Living for the City” in 1973 described black urban poverty, and his 1980s rendition of “Happy Birthday” helped launch the campaign to make Dr. Martin Luther King, Jr.‘s birthday a national holiday.
+In 1996, Stevie Wonder was awarded the Grammy’s Lifetime Achievement Award at age 46, but he continues to influence music and musicians in the 21st century.